DataDog/documentation/content/en/logs/log_collection/nodejs.md

 __Note:__ To send logs to Datadog EU site, set the host property to `http-intake.logs.datadoghq.eu`

-If you are using US platform, you can also check the community supported [Datadog Transport][5].
+If you are using US site, you can also check the community supported [Datadog Transport][5].

 {{% /tab %}}
 {{< /tabs >}}